Knoxville Moms Team Photo by Karen Stone Photography

 I have a Master’s degree in Early Childhood Education and am currently a kindergarten teacher.
 I love filtering my motherhood experience through the lens of child development.
 I certainly don’t have all the answers.
 In fact, I’ve learned there is truly no amount of education that can prepare you for your specific child.
 We’re all making it up as we go.
 I’m excited to be on this journey with you!

+There are many days I long to homeschool or be there every moment of the day, but that isn’t what is best for our family, and we know that!
+I try really hard to have it all together but the reality is that I’m taking it day by day.
+I have the same laundry pile that most of us do and dirty dishes in the sink.
+My life is a series of unexpected events drenched in grace and I wouldn’t trade it for anything.
+I spend a lot of time writing about mental health awareness and surviving some of the hard stuff, because if I can do it, I believe that you can too.
 Being a wife and mother is my greatest adventure through all the highs and lows.
 Nothing has ever inspired me like wifehood and motherhood, and that’s what started my small outlet blog You, Me, & Harper Capri where I primarily write about family, the struggles, and conquering the hard stuff.
-I firmly believe that this is the moment I have been created for and that I should be a shining light of hope in an otherwise dark world.
-I’m so excited to continue this journey alongside everyone at KMB and do my best to shine my light.
+I focus on each moment being what I was created for and that I should be a shining light of hope in an otherwise dark world.
+I’m so excited to continue this journey alongside everyone at Knoxville Moms and do my best to shine my light.

 Hi, I’m Rachel, and I’m a Florida girl who has been calling Knoxville home for the last three years.
 I was born and raised right outside of Orlando, and I lived in the same house (and the same bedroom!) for my entire life until I graduated high school.
 I was really sentimental about my home growing up and heartbroken to leave, but once I started college, I definitely became a bit of a vagabond!
 I attended Florida State University for undergrad and earned my B.S. in English Education in order to fulfill my dream of becoming a high school English teacher.
 After (unsuccessfully) trying to settle down in Tallahassee, I ended up moving around from place to place for several years, pursuing better jobs and a better life.
 I’ve lived in Boone, North Carolina; Savannah, Georgia; and I earned my graduate degree at the University of Pittsburgh in Pittsburgh, Pennsylvania.
 One of the greatest adventures of my life was spent living abroad for a year in Zhejiang, China, teaching English at Huzhou Vocational and Technical College.
 There are so many things that I enjoyed each of those places, but I never really felt like I was home until I moved to Knoxville, Tennessee.
 I’ve been living in Knoxville now since 2014.
 I’m the proud single mom of two elementary-aged boys: Jake and Teddy.
 I recently hit the ten-year mark of my career in education, and I’m currently teaching 10th grade at Concord Christian School.
 Writing is one of my biggest passions, and I’m so grateful to be a contributor for the KM team!